1997–98 Swiss Cup

-The 1997–98 Swiss Cup was the 73rd season of Switzerland's annual football cup competition.
-It began on 3 August with the first games of Round 1 and ended on 1 June 1998 with the Final held at Wankdorf, Bern.
+The 1997–98 Swiss Cup was the 73rd season of Switzerland's football cup competition organised annually by the Swiss Football Association.
+The competition began on 3 August 1997 with the first game of Round 1 and ended on 1 June 1998 with the final, which was held at the former Wankdorf in Bern.
 The winners earned a place in the qualifying round of the Cup Winners' Cup.